 The Richard McCabe Mixtape

 As we head into a week that celebrates all things photography in New Orleans with the annual festival, PhotoNOLA about to begin it’s festivities, Curator/photographer Richard McCabe will be a major presence at many of the events.
 I’ve gotten to know Richard over the years, in his role as Curator of Photography at the Ogden Museum of Southern Art and his role as a reviewer at many Southern photography festivals, most recently, the Click!
-Festival of Photography in Durham, South Carolina.
+Festival of Photography in Durham, North Carolina.
 He is an engaged connoisseur of photography, having spent almost 20 years between New York and places in the South, achieving a deep understanding of the photographic image.

 Richard has a lot to celebrate this year–he was the juror for the CURRENTS 2017: Nopa Member’s Showcase Exhibition that will open at the Ogden during PhotoNOLA, and he has also curated a beautiful exhibition, New Southern Photography, featuring some of the best and brightest Southern photographers opening in October of 2018 at the Ogden Museum.
 But most importantly, Richard has just released a monograph of his own work, LAND STAR, a “four-year photographic exploration along roads less traveled throughout the hinterlands of the American South.
 The project began in 2014, as he set out with a Polaroid Land Camera and a road map to make instant souvenirs of the place where he grew up and continue to lives”.
 Richly saturated and well-seen, this monograph of quintessential Southern road trip Polaroids is published by Aint Bad.
 The book can be pre-ordered here.